OUR EXHIBITS

 The new location opened January 2, 2022 and features three Exhibit Halls:

-- The First Nations Hall (Native American)
+- The First Nations Hall (Native American) - The Tony Harper Exhibit Hall - The Visiting Exhibit Hall.

 The museum is designed around six themes and the new design will provide considerable flexibility moving forward.
 Most exhibits are moveable displays and will change over time.

-First Nations Exhibit Hall
+First Nations Exhibit Hall:

 This room is dedicated to the people who lived in our area for thousands of years prior to European settlement.
 The Laurens County Museum owns several extensive Native American collections that are on display.
 Additionally, there will be information regarding archaeological excavations and a re-creation of the Cherokee living environment.

-The Tony Harper Exhibit Hall
+The Tony Harper Exhibit Hall:

 This hall features the following exhibits:

-This exhibit is dedicated to the role of spirituality and religion in Laurens County.
+- Worship in Laurens County - Dedicated to the role of spirituality and religion within Laurens County.

-This exhibit traces the rich history of education in Laurens County.
+- Learning in Laurens County - Traces the rich history of education within Laurens County.

-This exhibit pays tribute to agriculture and industry in Laurens County.
+- Working in Laurens County - Pays tribute to agriculture and industry within Laurens County.

 The Visiting Exhibit Hall